data-creative/us-news-rankings-ruby/CONTRIBUTING.md

 ### Updating Rankings Data

-1. Download HTML files into the [archives repo](https://github.com/data-creative/us-news-rankings-archive).
+1. This repo uses a Git submodule to store raw HTML files.
+When appropriate, download new HTML files into the [archives repo](https://github.com/data-creative/us-news-rankings-archive).

-2. Transform source HTML into table elements:
+2. Then transform source HTML into table elements (to be stored in the submodule):

 ```sh
 bundle exec rake extract_tables
 ```

-2. Transform source HTML into machine-readable data in JSON and CSV format:
+2. Transform source HTML into machine-readable data in JSON and CSV format (to be stored in this repo):

 ```sh
 bundle exec rake transform_tables